 - Kustom Creations: Kustom Creations provides affordable colorful skins in shiny, matte, or carbon finishes.

 And, that’s all there is to it.
 Customizing your Switch is a fun and easy process, and it can serve as an introductory point to console modification and repair.
-Even if you’re just installing a skin on the Switch, you should think of it as a first step toward more invasive projects, like shell or button replacements.
+Even if you’re just installing a skin on the Switch, you should think of it as the first step toward more invasive projects, like shell or button replacements.
 Console customization is easy and rewarding, and you can learn a lot about electronics after going through the process.